cmcunningham27/NoSQL-Workout_Tracker/README.md

 ## Challenges
 - I noticed that when a user has not created any workouts yet, the Create Your First Workout div did not appear.
 I added a querySelector with style.display to equal block and that fixed the error.
 Don't want to change much more of the given code, so it's not as pretty as I would normally have it.
 But, the error is corrected.
 - There were a few errors I was running into when it came to the code we were given before starting to add our own code to the Homework.
 Periodically they were fixed.
 I had to change some code in the seed.js file because the code I was given was not collecting the data correctly.
+In the stats.js file, on line 204, needed to simplify it away from Set and just have it say return workouts for it to work correctly in the stats.html file.

 ## License
 This project is licensed under the MIT license.